Mind

 According to Epicurus, true pleasure comes from living a life free from pain and fear.
 He believed that the key to happiness lies in cultivating a sense of tranquility and contentment.
 This can be achieved by living a simple and virtuous life, surrounded by friends and engaging in activities that bring genuine joy.

-See also how to delete instagram messages
+See also git how to delete last commit

 Critics of Epicureanism argue that it promotes selfishness and a lack of concern for others.
 However, Epicurus believed that true pleasure can only be achieved through virtuous actions and by considering the well-being of others.
 He emphasized the importance of friendship and community in leading a fulfilling life.